Sneaky1000/pi-in-python/README.md

 I used an equation to demonstrate and showcase the irrationality of Pi in Python.

-Note: This project will not be updated.
+Note: This project is complete and will not be updated.